 In Vegas, Mame collects welfare and tries working a personal injury claim against Coca-Cola for an alleged chipped tooth.
 When she asks to borrow money from me, saying she needs it buy a funeral wreath for her mother, the terms and tone of our friendship change.
 A second request arrives, for several hundred dollars, and despite my father’s warning that “the quickest way to lose a friend is to loan them money,” I send her a check.

 Over several months Mame pays off half the loan, and then the checks stop.
 “Are you bitter with me?” she asks in a letter.
 I don’t remember how I respond, only that there are never harsh words or recriminations – just the sad, gradual fading of our friendship.
 One year I receive no Christmas card and my correspondence comes back with a “Not At This Address” stamp.
 I investigate online, wondering if she’s expired, but nothing shows up.
 Years pass and finally, at the Mormon Temple’s Family History Center in Oakland, I discover that Mame died on January 30, 2004.
 She was 60.

-I locate her sister Elizabeth in Alabama and on a recent evening I phone her.
+I locate her sister Elizabeth in Alabama and phone her.
 “You knew Mamie Jackson!” she exclaims.
 In her honeyed drawl, Elizabeth tells me Mame died in her sleep, after going out with friends the previous evening.
 “I don’t know” she says softly when I ask how Mame died.
-Perhaps she knows, and doesn’t want to reveal.
-There were 12 children in the family, Elizabeth says, all born and raised in Alabama — not in Hawaii, as Mame always claimed.
+Perhaps she knows, and just doesn’t want to reveal.
+There were 12 children in the family, Elizabeth adds, all born and raised in Alabama — not in Hawaii, as Mame always claimed.

 “She really was one of a kind,” Elizabeth sighs.